-11.46 --exceptions_tables=action
+11.44 --exceptions_tables=action

 Specifies how exception tables are generated for objects that do not already contain exception unwinding tables.

---exceptions_tables=action
+Note

+This option is deprecated in ARM Compiler 6.4.

+Syntax

+exceptions_tables= action

 Where action is one of the following:

-nocreate

-The linker does not create missing exception tables.

 unwind

 The linker creates an unwinding table for each section in your image that does not already have an exception table.

 cantunwind

-The linker creates a nounwind table for each section in your image that does not already have an exception table.
+The linker creates a nounwind table for each section in your image that does not already have a exception table.

-The default is --exceptions_tables=nocreate.

-11.47 --export_all, --no_export_all
+Note

+unwind and cantunwind are not supported in AArch64.
+The linker does not create missing exception tables in AArch64.

+11.45 --export all, --no export all